-I work in the thoroughbred industry, but more specifically I am a Nominations Executive for Tweenhills Stud- a stone’s throw from Hartpury.
-My job involves sales, marketing, pedigree research, client relations and event organisation with the goal of attracting breeders to nominate their mares to our stallions for a fee.
-I really enjoy this job because it challenges me every day to learn more about breeding a racehorse.
-It also incorporates many of the areas of the industry (breeding, racing and public horse sales) that I have spent time working in since graduating from Hartpury University.
+Alexandra graduated BA Equine Business Management and has now gone on to work in the thoroughbred industry, but more specifically is a Nominations Executive for Tweenhills Stud- a stone’s throw from Hartpury.
+Her job involves sales, marketing, pedigree research, client relations and event organisation with the goal of attracting breeders to nominate mares to their stallions for a fee.
+It incorporates many of the areas of the industry (breeding, racing and public horse sales) that she has spent time working in since graduating from Hartpury University.